October 31, 2025

 • all without being online.

 That’s different from simple read-only offline access, where the app only shows previously loaded data but won’t let the user change anything.
 Read-only helps with lookup, but it doesn’t help operations — because real field work is about capturing new data on-site.
-To make real offline work possible, the app needs a few things under the hood:

 How Offline Mode Works Technically